AudibleLight/AudibleLight/docs/index.rst

 What is ``AudibleLight``?
 -------------------------

-``AudibleLight`` is a unified API for soundscape synthesis supporting ray-traced, real-world, and parametric RIR generation.
+``AudibleLight`` is a unified API for audio-visual soundscape synthesis supporting ray-traced, real-world, and parametric RIR generation.
 It enables flexible microphone array modeling and dynamic, fully annotated source trajectories within a single workflow.
-It is built upon `SpatialScaper <https://github.com/marl/SpatialScaper>`_, `SoundSpaces <https://github.com/facebookresearch/sound-spaces>`_ and `Pyroomacoustics <https://github.com/LCAV/pyroomacoustics>`_ for scalable soundscape generation with unprecedented acoustic diversity.
+It is built upon `SpatialScaper <https://github.com/marl/SpatialScaper>`_, `SoundSpaces <https://github.com/facebookresearch/sound-spaces>`_, `Pyroomacoustics <https://github.com/LCAV/pyroomacoustics>`_, and `SELDVisualSynth <https://github.com/adrianSRoman/SELDVisualSynth>`_ for scalable soundscape generation with unprecedented acoustic diversity.

 ``AudibleLight`` is developed by researchers at the `Centre for Digital Music, Queen Mary University of London <https://www.c4dm.eecs.qmul.ac.uk/>`_ in collaboration with `Meta Reality Labs <https://www.meta.com/en-gb/emerging-tech>`_.